adamjgrant/Mozart/README.md

 ## As the component author

+Note, the component's files should be loaded before Mozart itself.

 1. Pick a name for your component.
 For this guide, we'll use "filter table".
 2. Define a variable with the name of your component as slugs and set to a variable.